store

 by Ross E. Dunn, editor

-Historians have begun to look at world history in a new way that attempts to identify large patterns of historical development that cross civilizations, geographical regions, and time periods.
-This approach is meant to be more global and less Eurocentric than history based on Western civilization.
-Dunn has collected 57 articles relating to the new world history.
+Historians have been identifying large patterns of historical development that cross civilizations and geographical boundaries, an approach meant to be less Eurocentric than history based on Western civilization.
+Dunn has collected 57 articles relating to the new world history. shop Amazon.com

 Teaching World History: a Resource Book